| | | | |

 Instructions

-- Heat 1 tablespoon of the vegetable oil in a large skillet over medium heat.
-Add the ground beef and cook for about 7 minutes, or until no longer pink, breaking it up into small pieces.
+• Heat 1 tablespoon of the vegetable oil in a large skillet over medium heat.
+Add the ground beef and cook for about 7 minutes, or until no longer pink, breaking it up as it cooks.
 Remove the ground beef to a plate and discard any excess drippings in the skillet.

-- Return the beef to the skillet and add the black beans, tomato paste, chili powder, cumin, paprika, oregano, salt, pepper, salsa, and tomatoes.
+• Return the beef to the skillet and add the black beans, tomato paste, chili powder, cumin, paprika, oregano, salt, pepper, and salsa.
 Stir to blend the ingredients and bring to a simmer.
 Simmer for 2 minutes.

 Nutrition